 Regular cleaning is essential to prevent the growth of mold and bacteria, which can be harmful to hummingbirds.
 Clean your feeder every two to three days, especially in warm weather.

 To clean your feeder, disassemble it and rinse all the parts with hot water.
 Use a bottle brush to scrub away any residue.
-If necessary, you can use a diluted bleach solution (one part bleach to nine parts water) to sterilize the feeder.
+But if necessary, you can use a diluted bleach solution (one part bleach to nine parts water) to sterilize the feeder.
 Be sure to rinse it thoroughly before refilling it with fresh nectar made using the hummingbird feeder recipe: 1 cup water.

 Planting Native Flowers